matsoftware/MatFM/README.md

 # Known issues
 - the caching and timeout settings can be improved
-- the async image fetching from the ViewController might constitue a violation of the VIPER approach, but it provides the best trade-off in terms of code complexity and efficiency
+- the async image fetching from the ViewController might constitute a violation of the VIPER approach, but it provides the best trade-off in terms of code complexity and efficiency
 - finalize test coverage of the routing component
 - improve the look and feel :)